 IT has changed dramatically over the past few years.
 Gone are the days when the IT department simply kept computers running, enabling other staff to do their jobs faster.
 Today IT is a business driver, and an innovative IT department is vital for any organisation – large or small – wanting to gain a competitive advantage.

 And, just as the function of IT has changed, so too have IT employees.
 No longer do IT departments work in silos, following specs to supply code.
-These days IT employees are business leaders, helping to determine a company’s future direction.
+These days IT employees are business leaders, helping to determine a company’s future direction and kick-start business ideas.

 In this article, we look at just a few ways IT – and IT staff – can benefit your business.